7 Major Medtech Trends (2022-2027)

 The AquaBeam surgical robot.

-The company recently raised $77 million in venture funding.
+The company raised $77 million in venture funding.

 4. Heightened interest in digital therapeutics